admin-iqdata/tmp/README.md

 |8 or higher|4.0.3 (API Level 15) or higher|Use latest version|3.0 or higher|

 ### Permissions
-The IQData SDK uses following permissions: `ACCESS_COARSE_LOCATION` and `ACCESS_FINE_LOCATION`.
-The permission you choose determines the accuracy of the location returned by the API.
-You only need to request one of the Android location permissions:
+The IQdata SDK requires at least of the following permissions: ACCESS_FINE_LOCATION or ACCESS_COARSE_LOCATION.
+By default IQdata SDK requires ACCESS_FINE_LOCATION but feel free to reqest ACCESS_COARSE_LOCATION if the first doesn't comply your application policy.

 `android.permission.ACCESS_COARSE_LOCATION` – Allows to use WiFi or mobile cell data (or both) to determine the device's location.
 The API returns the location with an accuracy approximately equivalent to a city block.
 `android.permission.ACCESS_FINE_LOCATION` – Allows to determine as precise location as possible from the available location providers, including the Global Positioning System (GPS) as well as WiFi and mobile cell data.

+You can implement the permission request with https://developer.android.com/training/permissions/requesting#make-the-request

 ### Installation